arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 ## 🔤 **Binary Search Tree Operations**

 * Write a method to return sorted elements from binary search tree
-* Write a method to get the kth largest element in a Binary Search tree in JAVA language

 * Write a method to delete a node from binary search tree in JAVA language — Explain its time complexity and space complexity — TODO

 ---

 ## 🔍 **Insert Operations**
 * Write a method to insert a node from binary search tree in JAVA language — Explain its time and space complexity

 ---